top of page

 Is food expensive?

 Food is generally a lot cheaper than in the US.
-In Tokyo, food is priced similarly to the US, though less expensive options are available if you search them out.
+In Tokyo, food is priced similarly to the US, though less expensive options are available even there if you search them out.

 Is food plentiful?